Axel Moyano

-Axel Aarón Moyano Durand (born 3 January 2001) is a Peruvian footballer who plays as a midfielder for Peruvian Primera División side Universidad San Martín on loan from Alianza Lima.
+Axel Aarón Moyano Durand (born 3 January 2001) is a Peruvian footballer who plays as a midfielder for Peruvian Primera División side ADT.

 Career

 Club career

 Moyano is a product of Alianza Lima and in March 2019, he signed his first professional contract with the club.
 To add some minutes on the pitch, Moyano was loaned out to Alianza Universidad at the end of January 2020.
 On 9 February 2020, Moyano got his professional debut for Alianza Universidad against FC Carlos Stein in the Peruvian Primera División.
 Moyano played the whole game, which Alianza won 1–0.

 After returning from loan, Moyano got shirt number 14 for Alianza Lima and also got his official debut for the club on 17 May 2021 against Sport Boys.
 He made a total of 13 appearances in that season.

 On 2 February 2022, Moyano was loaned out to Universidad San Martín until the end of the year.
 He got his official debut 10 days later, on 12 February 2022, against Universitario.

+Ahead of the 2023 season, he joined Atlético Grau on a one-year loan.

+In January 2025, Moyano moved to ADT.